 So it comes down to leasehold owners having more freedom to run their buildings the way they see fit.

 Our position is, if we own the ground under an apartment building and the leasehold owner wants to upgrade all the kitchens - new fridges, new ovens, new countertops - that's great.
 We don't need to consent to that.
 That's not construction.
-So, we took that threshold and bumped it way, way up to a number that basically represented a new construction job, like if someone’s going to add 10 floors on top of a building.
+So, we took that threshold and bumped it way, way up to a number that basically represented a new construction job, such as a scenario in which 10 floors will be added to the top of a building.
 At that point, we check in with our tenant, because we want to make sure the work is going to be completed if it’s started.
 But we alleviated the stress around an ordinary part of operating high-quality real estate.